pilotmoon/backend/README.md

 ==================  ---`-' ======= v2
 ```

-This API server will become the back-end for Pilotmoon's apps and websites.
+This API server is the back-end for Pilotmoon's apps and websites.
+It is written

-It is written in TypeScript and is built around Koa.
-Data is stored on a MongoDB
+in TypeScript and is built around Koa.
+Data is stored on a MongoDB cluster.
-cluster.
-The production server runs on the DigitalOcean App Platform under Node
-16.x.

 Current capabilities:

-- None
+- Generate license keys

 Planned capabilities:

-- Generate license keys
 - Manage downloads & release notes
 - Generate Sparkle feeds
 - Collect anonymous app analytics